Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 Because the majority of upstream suppliers generate low profit margins, the truck trailer supply chain is moderately risky.
-Economic cycles have a pronounced impact on the market, putting both buyers and suppliers at risk during severe downturns.
-However, trailer manufacturers generate moderate profit margins, which afford them a higher level...
+Economic cycles have a pronounced impact on the market, putting both buyers and suppliers at risk during severe downturns, such as this current pandemic and economic recession.
+However, trailer manufacturers generate moderate...
 Subscribe to learn more.